Manio1109/ctf-writeups/README.md

 ## 🚀 Roadmap

+- **More CTFs on TryHackMe** – continue participating in challenges to sharpen hands-on pentesting skills.
-- Hack The Box retired machines
+- **Hack The Box retired machines** – practice real-world pentesting scenarios and build hands-on experience.
-- Build vulnerable web apps
+- **Build vulnerable web applications** – learn how vulnerabilities arise and practice safe exploitation.
-- Write custom pentest tooling
+- **Write custom pentest tooling** – develop scripts and tools to perform pentests more efficiently.
-- PNPT / OSCP (long-term goal)
+- **PNPT / OSCP (long-term goal)** – earn internationally recognized certifications to validate and showcase my skills.

+### 🎯 Career Goal
+I am actively preparing to secure a position as a **Junior Pentester**, where I can apply my hands-on skills in a professional environment, continue learning, and contribute to real-world security assessments.

 ---